Horizontal Flow Furnace

-A horizontal flow furnace refers to the direction in which heated air leaves the furnace and enters your ductwork so that it can be dispersed through your home.
-Furnaces can also have upflow or downflow, but the advantage of horizontal flow furnaces is that they can be placed on their side.
-Your technician may decide that based on where you are installing the unit, it may make more sense to go with this option.
+A horizontal flow furnace indicates how heated air leaves the furnace and enters your ductwork in a horizontal manner so that it can be dispersed through your home.
+These types of furnaces can be placed on their side.

 A horizontal flow furnace is a type of forced-air heating system

 that blows heated air into the home through ductwork

 in a horizontal fashion.
 This provides better control and distribution of the heat throughout the space, allowing for more even temperatures from room to room.
 These systems are usually placed on their side, allowing for easier installation and maintenance.
 They tend to be quieter than vertical flow furnaces as well, making them ideal for homes with multiple stories or large rooms that require consistent temperature regulation.